Yvonne De Carlo: 1955–1956: Award-winning performance in The Ten Commandments

-De Carlo released an LP record of standards called Yvonne De Carlo Sings on Masterseal Records, a subsidiary label of Remington Records, in 1957.
-Orchestrated by future film composer John Williams under the pseudonym "John Towner", the album contains ten tracks, "End of a Love Affair", "In the Blue of Evening", "I Got It Bad (and That Ain't Good)", "Am I Blue?", "Little Girl Blue", "Blue Moon", "But Not for Me", "My Blue Heaven", "Mood Indigo", "One for My Baby (and One More for the Road)".
+1957–1964: Band of Angels and Broadway debut

 As a result of the great success and positive reviews of The Ten Commandments, De Carlo was offered lead roles in two Warner Bros. films that would be shot at the same time: The Helen Morgan Story and Band of Angels, based on Robert Penn Warren's novel.
 De Carlo chose the latter because her co-star would be Clark Gable, one of her favorite actors.
 The title refers to the short life expectancy of the black soldiers who fought with the Union troops in the Civil War, but the story is mainly about Amantha "Manty" Starr, a mixed-race Southern belle who is sold as a slave after her father's death and discovers that her deceased mother was a black slave on her father's plantation.
 Amantha is then taken to New Orleans where she is bought by plantation owner Hamish Bond (Gable), who falls in love with her.
 The film was both a critical and financial disappointment at the time of release.

+On the small screen she was in "Skits & Sketches" for Shower of Stars (1957).
+She was also in Schlitz Playhouse (1957).
+De Carlo released an LP record of standards called Yvonne De Carlo Sings on Masterseal Records, a subsidiary label of Remington Records, in 1957.
+Orchestrated by future film composer John Williams under the pseudonym "John Towner", the album contains ten tracks, "End of a Love Affair", "In the Blue of Evening", "I Got It Bad (and That Ain't Good)", "Am I Blue?", "Little Girl Blue", "Blue Moon", "But Not for Me", "My Blue Heaven", "Mood Indigo", "One for My Baby (and One More for the Road)".

 De Carlo was in "Verdict of Three" for Playhouse 90 (1958).
 She made a French Foreign Legion movie with Victor Mature, Timbuktu, directed by Jacques Tourneur (1958).
 She unsuccessfully auditioned for the Broadway musical Destry Rides Again losing out to Dolores Gray.